pbeens/ICS-Computer-Studies/Final-Project-Python-Students.md

 The Google Sheet with the challenges that have already been requested can be viewed [here](http://bit.ly/2HEC3eQ).
 Remember that it's first-come-first-served.

+## Data Files

+Data files for each of the challenges (if available) can be accessed from [here](https://github.com/pbeens/CS-Challenge-Data-Files).

 ## Colaboratory (Jupyter Notebook)

 The programs will be coded in [Colaboratory](https://colab.research.google.com) using [this template](https://colab.research.google.com/drive/1-h3pZn6n9_F7WdI6hhyQnKGmXOLPVfyM).